hasantayyar/hasantayyar.net/_posts/2026-08-10-karate-practice-tool-notation.md

 2. **Portable.** Works in email, chat, Markdown, paper.
 3. **Readable without software.** The website helps; it is not required to use the notation.
 4. **Honest about limits.** A tree will not carry kime, breathing, or the feel of a correction.
 It carries labels and order.

-If that sounds a bit like why people still like SQL dumps and config files: same instinct.
-Structure where structure helps; leave the rest to humans.